strace - trace system calls and signals

 command until it exits.
 It intercepts and records the system calls

-which are called by a process and the signals which are received by a
+made by a process and the signals a process receives.
+The name of each

-process.
-The name of each system call, its arguments and its return value
+system call, its arguments, and its return value are printed to standard

 strace is a useful diagnostic, instructional, and debugging

 tool.
-System administrators, diagnosticians and trouble-shooters will find
+System administrators, diagnosticians, and troubleshooters will find

 can be learned about a system and its system calls by tracing even ordinary

-capture race conditions.
+conditions.

 Each line in the trace contains the system call name, followed by